 Limited natural gas is available throughout the Town.
-Xcel Energy (Northern States Power) is the primary provider where natural gas service is available, which is primarily limited to Darrow Road (95th Avenue) and south.
+Xcel Energy (Northern States Power) is the primary provider where natural gas service is available, which is primarily limited to 105th Ave and south, however, gas is expanding to the north and further expansion will be encouraged.